enricobackup/tamagotchi-using-py/README.md

 Clone the repository.
 Run the script tamagotchi.py using Python 3.
 Follow the on-screen instructions to interact with your Tamagotchi.

-/// Still working on a .json save state and real time status; /// Maybe some sort of evolve?
+/// Still working on a .json save state and real time status; done ✅ /// Maybe some sort of evolve?
 Idk